American Bottoms 100

 • Your drop bags will be left out in the elements; it's recommended that they're waterproof

-• Drop bags will be returned to the start line by 10:00 p.m.
+• Drop bags will be returned to the start line no later than 10:00 p.m.

-• You're welcome to pick up your drop bags from the aid stations if you finish early or drop out of the race
+• You're welcome to pick up your drop bags from the aid stations if you need them before 10:00 p.m.

 • Drop bags that are not picked up after the race will be held onto for a reasonable amount of time.
 Contact us so we can make arrangements to get them back to you.